dziobro/Education-Data-Primer/chapter1.md

 In this example we will use a Web Based environment to simplify getting started.
 All examples can be run locally in R with R studio.

+In R `library()` is used to load packages into the environment.
+For example `library(plot_ly)' would load a package that helps use visualize data.

 If you highlight a line of code you can run a single line and see the results.